Best file recovery software

 Over the years, CCleaner has launched a range of solutions to help Windows and Mac users speed up and optimize their devices.
 The company also offers a popular file recovery package which is aptly named Recuva.

-This software allows you to recover files stored on system drives, external drives and memory sticks, as well as DVDs and CDs, all via an easy-to-use interface.
+This software allows you to recover files stored on system drives, external drives and memory sticks, all via an easy-to-use interface.
 You’re also able to retrieve both damaged and recently formatted data, and the advanced scan mode should help you find deleted and missing files quickly.

-Recuva uses military-standard detection techniques to process files, so you don’t have to worry about company information ending up in the wrong hands.
+Recuva uses military-standard detection techniques to recover or delete files as required, so you don’t have to worry about company information ending up in the wrong hands.
 What’s more, the software automatically updates itself, another useful touch.